aerogear-attic/mobile-cli/Readme.md

     - clients
         - get clients #returns a list of mobile clients within the current namespace
         - get client <clientName> # returns a single mobile client
-    - service-config
+    - serviceconfig
-        - get service-configs # returns a list of mobile aware service configurations (this is the full unfiltered configuration data)
+        - get serviceconfigs # returns a list of mobile aware service configurations (this is the full unfiltered configuration data)
-        - get service-config <serviceName> #returns a single mobile aware service configuration (this is the full unfiltered configuration data)
+        - get serviceconfig <serviceName> #returns a single mobile aware service configuration (this is the full unfiltered configuration data)
-    - client-config
+    - clientconfig
-        - get client-config # returns the filtered configuration as should be consumed by mobile clients making use of the sdks
+        - get clientconfig # returns the filtered configuration as should be consumed by mobile clients making use of the sdks
-    - client-build
+    - clientbuild
         - get clientbuilds #returns a list of mobile client builds
         - get clientbuild <clientBuildName> #returns a single mobile client build
     - bindings